arabold/serverless-export-env/README.md

 ### 1.4.4

 - Reverted changes in 1.4.1.
-Unfortunately we broke the semver contract by introducing a breaking feature in a patch update.
+Unfortunately, we broke the semver contract by introducing a breaking feature in a patch update.
 This feature needs to be rethought and added back in a 1.5.x release as optional.
 Until then, I had to remove it again.

 #### 1.4.3